Posts Tagged ‘Alternate History’

 “Wait, so her grave was robbed?”
 George said in disgust.

-Fred nodded before continuing.
+Roger nodded before continuing.
 “The Sheriff stormed to the porch.
 Even then I don’t think I realized what Ed had done.
 I think in that moment, I was still thinking somebody else did it.
 But the Sheriff was pounding on the door, he was hot.
 ‘Eddie!
 Eddie!”
-Fred mimicked knocking on an invisible door.
+Roger mimicked knocking on an invisible door.
 “Get your ass out here now!’
 He didn’t wait for an answer and just kicked his damn door in.
 I followed behind.
 I was still worried about Ed.
-I remember yelling ‘Ed it’s Fredrick, are you okay?”
+I remember yelling ‘Ed it’s Roger, are you okay?”

 “So was Ed in the house then?”
 Henry wondered aloud.